kordastilab/ImmunoCluster/README.md

 }else{colsDiscard = ''}
 ```

-We next load the .fcs data and the metadata into the
+We next load the .fcs data and the metadata into the SCE object.
+Here
-SingleCellExperiment object.
-Here the number of rows in the metadata
+the number of rows in the metadata must match the number of .fcs files
-must match the number of .fcs files to be analysed.
-We have the option
+to be analysed.
+We have the option to specify the scaling transformation
-to specify the scaling transformation and the cofactor.
-We have used
+and the cofactor.
+We have used asinh with cofactor 5.
+It is possible to
-asinh with cofactor 5.
-It is possible to downsaple from each file or by
+downsaple from each file or by a specified metadata grouping, although
-a specified metadata grouping, although here we have not downsampled.
+here we have not downsampled in this case.
+The columns are also renamed
-The columns are also renamed as specified in the panel\_metadata table
+as specified in the panel\_metadata table and columns not needed are
-and columns not needed are discarded.
+discarded.

 ``` r
 # Collect all .fcs files from a directory